bregman-arie/devops-exercises/exercises/containers/README.md

 <details>
 <summary>Describe the process of containerizing an application</summary><br><b>

-1. Write a Dockerfile that includes your app (including the commands to run it) and its dependencies
+1. Write a Containerfile/Dockerfile that includes your app (including the commands to run it) and its dependencies
-2. Build the image using the Dockefile you wrote
+2. Build the image using the Containerfile/Dockefile you wrote
 3. You might want to push the image to a registry
 4. Run the container using the image you've built
 </b></details>